hamzaozturk/linphone-swift-demo/README.md

 # linphone-swift-demo

-[linphone](https://www.linphone.org/) is a open source VOIP project.In this repository, we demonstrate how to integrate [liblinphone](http://www.linphone.org/technical-corner/liblinphone/overview) library into a swift project.
-We include 2 common scenarios:
+[linphone](https://www.linphone.org/) is an open source VOIP project.
+In this repository, we demonstrate how to integrate [liblinphone](http://www.linphone.org/technical-corner/liblinphone/overview) library into a swift project.
+We include 3 common scenarios:

 - make a phone call
+- auto accept an incoming call
 - registration and idle

 ## Usage